The views expressed by the host on this show make more sense than anything anybody else out there happens to be saying.

 Hmm.

-I am of course not a constitutional scholar nor constitutional lawyer, and I'm gonna have to defer to people who are, but you um you're an assistant U.S. attorney, Department of Justice.
+I am, of course, not a constitutional scholar nor constitutional lawyer, and I'm going to have to defer to people who are, but you were an assistant U.S. Attorney, Department of Justice.

 I worked in appellate law specifically for several years.